jitiiita/system-design-cheat-sheet/README.md

 	- Graph

 ### Which NoSQL database to choose when?
-		- As per CAP theorem, we must choose from CA, AP or CP characteristics for a given system.
+		- As per the CAP theorem, we must choose from CA, AP, or CP characteristics for a given system.

-#### Choose K:V Stores if:
+#### Choose K: V Stores if:
 	- Simple schema
 	- High velocity read/write with no frequent updates
 	- High performance and scalability